Hibbert133/Twavefussion/README.md

 ## How to run with your own data

 - By default, datasets are placed under the "data" folder.
-If you need to change the dataset, you can modify the dataset path  in the main file.Then you should change the corresponding parameters of diffusion2.py in runners fold and TIMEEMB2.py.
+If you need to change the dataset, you can modify the dataset path  in the main file.
+Then you should change the corresponding parameters of diffusion2.py in runners fold, TIMEEMB2.py and TransAE.py.
+- diffusion2.py for wavefussion part.
+-  TIMEEMB2.py and  TransAE.py for Transformer part.
+Note TransAE.py can adjust the dimension of the latent variable Z.

 > python main.py  --'dataset'  your dataset